Craggy Gardens Hike

 Other Hiking Options in the Gardens Area

 The Craggy Gardens trail continues through the shelter and down the other side of the summit.
 Co-signed as the Mountains to Sea Trail, you will reach the Craggy Gardens picnic area after a short descent on a moderately steep trail.
 The trees are a bit taller on that stretch trail and include birch, beech, and oak.
-There is an oddly out-of-place gazebo just off the trail at one point, but you might not even notice it as it's mostly overgrown.
+There is a gazebo just off the trail about halfway down, and as of late 2017 the trees have been cleared back to open up a view.
+It's a nice spot to relax.

-If you are picnicking at the picnic area, take that trail up to the gardens and back for a slightly better workout than coming from the visitor center.
-It involves a climb of about 450' over the same distance as starting at the visitor center.
+If you are picnicking at the picnic area, start the hike from there instead, going up to the gardens for a slightly better workout than you get coming from the visitor center.
+It involves a climb of about 450 ft over the same distance as it is starting at the visitor center.
 If you are able to have someone drive a vehicle up the Parkway as a shuttle, you could start at the Visitor Center and end down at the Picnic Area for an easy hike; for a more moderate workout, start at the Picnic Area and end at the Visitor Center.

 Douglas Falls is an 8-mile round-trip, steep, difficult trek into a wilderness-like area ending at the 70-foot free-falling waterfall with the same name.
 A much easier, 1/2 mile hike to the falls starts after a 16 mile drive from the visitor center down into the valley and halfway back up.